KQM-git/TCL/docs/combat-mechanics/frames.md

 **Animation cancel:** Performing an action to reduce the recovery frames of an attack.
 **Grayout:** When an icon turns gray indicating that the button can't be pressed.
-**Hitlag:** Character getting "frozen" while the enemies and environment continue moving.
+**Hitlag:** Character getting "Frozen" while the enemies and environment continue moving.
 **Hitmark:** When a "splash" appears at the point of contact between the weapon and the enemy.
 **Multi-hit:** An attack that consists of 2 or more hits that cannot be performed separately.
 **MV:** Also known as Motion Value, synonym of Talent Multiplier.